eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 However, since no single candidate had a majority, Begich (the last place candidate) was eliminated, and his votes were transferred to the second choice on those ballots.
 However, in the end, Peltola maintained her lead and won the election without even a majority of the ballots cast (only 47.5% over Palin's 44.8%, with 7.7% of ballots exhausted).

 However, 52.5% of voters who expressed a preference between Peltola and Begich preferred Begich over Peltola (that is, only 41.3% of all ballots cast preferred Peltola to Begich).
 Further, 61.4% of voters (who expressed a preference) preferred Begich over Palin as well.
 Begich was the Condorcet winner, and yet he lost.
 This is not majority rule.
+And the system left evidence of its own failure in the results, for all to see.

 Palin thus loses head-to-head match-ups against both other candidates (making her a "Condorcet loser"), but the system failed to eliminate her first, allowing her to spoil the race for the other Republican.
 The system failed in both delivering majority rule, and also failed to honor the expressed preferences of the electorate.

 All of the voters who ranked Palin first and Begich second (56.9% of Palin-first voters) had their preferences completely ignored.
 They clearly preferred both Republicans over Peltola, but because of the short-sightedness of IRV, their full ordered preferences were not honored or even considered.
 The system eliminated the only Republican who could have won the second round, simply because they had slightly more first-choice votes.

 33,308 voters ranked Palin-first and Begich-second.
-If just 2,893 (8.67%) of those voters ([4.94% of Palin's 58,545 first-choice total](https://substack.com/home/post/p-182659376){:target="_blank"}) changed their vote to Begich-first and Palin-second, it would have changed the eliminated candidate to Palin, and elected a Republican instead of a Democrat.
+If just 2,893 (8.67%) of those voters changed their vote to Begich-first and Palin-second, it would have changed the eliminated candidate to Palin, and elected a Republican instead of a Democrat (see [the Appendix](#appendix) for how we arrive at that number).
 That is, 2,893 Republican voters, could insincerely lie, and switch the order of the Republican candidates they like, without changing their ranking of the Democrat, and change the outcome from a Democrat to a Republican.
 That isn't solving the spoiler problem.
 That's not honoring majority rule.
 What is even the point of ranking candidates if your full preferences are not taken into account?

 In approval, the Palin-first and Begich-second voters could have simply approved both Republicans, expressing their sincere preferences simultaneously and not conditionally.
 No need to worry that ranking the less electable candidate *first* might eliminate your viable second choice.
 Since a large majority of the Peltola-first voters preferred Begich to Palin, as well, it's very likely that Begich would have won in Approval voting, earning second-choice support from both Palin-first voters and Peltola-first voters.